 Frequently Asked Questions About Dominica Visa Options

-The Dominica visa can be obtained at your nearest Dominica consulate or embassy, where your documents are typically checked by an appointed immigration officer.
-For more information, consult the Dominica government website.
+The Dominica visa can be obtained at your nearest Dominica Consulate or Embassy, where your documents (including a bank statement or letter of employment) are typically checked by an appointed immigration officer.
+For more information related to the specific type of visa you want to apply for, consult the Commonwealth of Dominica Government website.

-If you’re a US citizen, you can stay visa-free in Dominica for up to six months.
+If you’re a US citizen, you can stay visa-free in the Commonwealth of Dominica for up to six months.
 Afterward, you’ll need a residence visa.
+Dominica citizens must obtain a USA B1/B2 Visa in order to travel to the US.

 What countries can a Dominica passport grant you visa-free travel access to?

-With a Dominica passport, international travel can be enjoyed, with the opportunity to visit visa-free over 140 countries worldwide, including Europe’s Schengen Area, Turkey, and the United Kingdom, to name a few.
+With a Dominica passport, international travel can be enjoyed, with visa-free access to over 140 countries worldwide, including Europe’s Schengen Area and Turkey to name a few.